 The Identity Toolbox provides best practices and latest developments — policy, technical, business practices – around key capabilities that must be in place and deployed by any identity system irrespective of the application or sector.
 In totality it is expected to cover advances in enrollment and onboarding, authentication, biometrics, mobile, cloud platforms, machine learning, artificial intelligence, PKI, plus document and data security.
 Experiences from border management, elections, health, education, civil registration, passports and visas, among others may be presented as examples to illustrate the power of the core capabilities advancements.file_download Download the Identity Toolbox Concept Note (PDF)

 ID4Africa will take advantage of the presence of data regulators at its Annual Meeting 2020 to launch a new kind of dialogue that could have significant impact on the development agenda.
-These regulators are there to participate in RADPA II (Roundtable of African Data Protection Authorities).
+These regulators are there to participate in DPIS (Data Protection in Identity Systems).
 Their presence represents an ideal opportunity to bring forth a multi-perspective dialogue engaging the technology innovators, the regulators and policy makers, and the digital rights proponents and civil society all within the context of identity data and digital identification systems.

 ID4Africa Data 2020 is a full day symposium that consists of 4 sessions dedicated to exploring the interplay between privacy and security on one hand and innovation and growth on the other.file_download Download Data 2020 Concept Note (PDF)

-This session looks at advances in enrollment and onboarding processes in the context of best practices and latest developments – policy, technical, business practices – around key capabilities that must be in place and deployed by any identity system irrespective of the application or sector.file_download Download the Identity Toolbox Concept Note (PDF)
+This session presents case studies and latest developments in enrollment and onboarding processes.
+The objective is to characterize the best practices – policy, technical, business – that have been demonstrated to lead to inclusive trusted enrollment as the entry point to identity systems irrespective of the sector.file_download Download the Identity Toolbox Concept Note (PDF)

-This session will provide examples of some promising digital identity enabled ecosystems, focusing in particular on those relevant to Africa, where lack of infrastructure places severe challenges for the deployment and scaling of such schemes.
-The objective is to demonstrate viable functional applications built on trusted digital identities for people, easily accessible from points of services, and that respect the need to maintain end-user control over their data.
+This session takes the dialogue of InF1 forward by exploring the types of service ecosystems that can be empowered by the different forms of digital identity.
+The focus of the session will be on digital identity schemes most relevant to Africa where lack of infrastructure poses severe challenges for the deployment and scaling of such schemes, and where the requirement of inclusiveness and access to all groups is of paramount importance.
+The objective is to demonstrate viable functional applications built on trusted digital identities for people, easily accessible from points of services.
 The link of these schemes with authoritative or official foundational identity will also be explored.file_download Download DI & Service Concept Note (PDF)

 This session focuses on authentication as a core component of any end-to-end biometric system in any context.
 It explores the cutting-edge innovations and potential schemes, with emphasis on security and vulnerability of data.
 It examines the range of platforms capable of supporting authentication, biometric or otherwise, such as mobile, smart card, cloud-based, etc. It features an impressive lineup of innovators who will provide updates on relevant technologies, current capabilities, and the future expectations for addressing Africa’s identification challenges.file_download Download the Identity Toolbox Concept Note (PDF)